Frequently Asked Questions

 2. Which routers can IRP work with?

 IRP has been successfully tested with Brocade/Foundry, Cisco, Juniper, and Vyatta.
-Generraly, IRP is designed to work with any standards-compliant BGP router which supports routing policies and standard BGP attributes.
+Generally, IRP is designed to work with any standards-compliant BGP router which supports routing policies and standard BGP attributes.
+Devices which do not support BGP SNMP MIBs are not compatible with IRP.

 3. Does IRP optimize inbound traffic?